Domboshaba: Rules at the site

 Domboshaba is a national monument administered by the Botswana National Museum and protected by the revised Monuments and Relics Act (2001).

 Grinding stone (Milling stone)

 The milling stone was used to grind food-stuffs such as tobacco and groundnuts.

 Gallery of Domboshaba

 Domboshaba gate house

 The Domboshaba gate house was constructed and opened by the Kalakamati Community through the Ipelegeng programme (Self reliance) in collaboration with the department of national museum and monuments.

 The chief's residence

 The dry stone walling is a building method by which structures are constructed from stones without any mortar to bind them together.
-The hill top was the resident of the chief, his religious advisor and closer attendants.
+The hill top was the residence of the chief, his religious advisor and closer attendants.
 The hilltop has six stone wall enclosures while the lower part has one main enclosure divided into several enclosures where the chief's wives and family lived.

 Grinding Stone

 This is a milling stone which was used at Domboshaba to grind tobacco, ground nuts and sorghum.
 Reaffirming the notion that the site was a very prominent trading centre occupied by Iron Age farmers.
 Quern stones work in pairs.
 The lower stationary stone is called the Quern, while the upper mobile is called a hand-stone.
 The original former stone has been vandalized by unknown persons.